akkartik/mu/Readme.md

 See `counters.mu` for an example of managing multiple accumulators at once without allowing them to clobber each other.
 This is a classic example of the sorts of things closures and objects are useful for in other languages.
-Spaces in mu provide the same functionality.
+Spaces in Mu provide the same functionality.

 ---